Fabiola Rodas: Accolades

+On September 10, 2024, interpreted an amazing rendition of the United States National Anthem at the iconic Los Angeles Dodgers Stadium.

 Inside La Academia

 La Academia was a reality show for singers 16 to 25 years old.
 Inside the house, students were taught singing, dancing, acting, and many different activities.
 The show was held over a four-month period.
 Each Sunday, a concert was held, and students were eliminated one by one.
 Inside La Academia, Fabiola felt very insecure.
 However, she was well received by critics in the majority of the concerts.
 Over the period of the show, Fabiola proved that she was a great performer and singer, and she made it to the finale, where she was runner-up to Maria Fernanda.
 Fabiola received many tasks during La Academia that took her out of her comfort zone, requiring her to perform in genres that were new to her.